Medications

 • Decreased appetite

-• Increased heart rate (from glucagon)
+• Increased heart rate (from glucagon component)

 • Diarrhea or constipation

 The glucagon component in Retatrutide may cause a slightly higher heart rate, which is being monitored.
+Tell your doctor if you have heart rhythm concerns.

 Availability